questianon/sdupdates/README.md

 		>Click the paperclip icon next to the item you want to download in the bottom box and put it into your download manager
 		>
 		>To get anything v3 and v2.1: first box:https://pan.baidu.com/s/1r--2XuWV--MVoKKmTftM-g, second box:ANYN
+			* another link that has 1 letter changed that could mean it's pickled: https://pan.baidu.com/s/1r--2XuWV--MVoKKmTfyM-g
 	* SDmodel owner thinks it's resumed training
-	* seems to provide more detailed backgrounds and characters over NAI, but also seems to overfry some stuff.
+	* seems to be better (e.g. provide more detailed backgrounds and characters) than NAI, but can overfry some stuff.
 Try lowering the cfg if that happens
-	* Passes AUTOMATIC's pickle tester, but there's no guarantee on pickle safety
+	* Passes AUTOMATIC's pickle tester and https://github.com/zxix/stable-diffusion-pickle-scanner, but there's no guarantee on pickle safety, so it still might be ccp spyware
+	* Use the vae or else your outputs will have a grey filter

 >11/7
 * ddetailer released: https://github.com/dustysys/ddetailer